Nevenall/blades-in-the-dark/src/03-the-crew.md

 ### Crew upgrade Examples

-- {Boat house:} You have a boat, a dock on a waterway, and a small shack to store boating supplies.
+- {Boat house}: You have a boat, a dock on a waterway, and a small shack to store boating supplies.
 A second upgrade improves the boat with armor and more cargo capacity.
-- {Carriage House:} You have a carriage, and draft animals to pull it, and a stable.
+- {Carriage House}: You have a carriage, and draft animals to pull it, and a stable.
 A second upgrade improves the carriage with armor and larger, swifter steeds.
-- {Cohort:} A cohort is a gang or a single expert NPC who works for your crew.
+- {Cohort}: A cohort is a gang or a single expert NPC who works for your crew.
 For all the details on cohorts, see the following pages.
-- {Hidden Lair:} Your lair has a secret location and is disguised to hide it from view.
+- {Hidden Lair}: Your lair has a secret location and is disguised to hide it from view.
 If your lair is discovered, use two downtime activities and pay {coin} equal to your Tier to relocate it and hide it once again.
-- {Mastery: }Your crew has access to master level training.
+- {Mastery}: Your crew has access to master level training.
 You may advance your PCs’ action ratings to 4 (until you unlock this upgrade, PC action ratings are capped at 3).
 This costs four upgrade boxes to unlock.
-- {Quality:} **Each upgrade improves the quality rating** of all the PCs’ items of that type, beyond the quality established by the crew’s Tier and fine items.
+- {Quality}: **Each upgrade improves the quality rating** of all the PCs’ items of that type, beyond the quality established by the crew’s Tier and fine items.
 You can improve the quality of **Documents**, **Gear** (covers Burglary Gear and Climbing Gear), Arcane **Implements**, Subterfuge **Supplies**, **Tools** (covers Demolitions Tools and Tinkering Tools), and **Weapons**. *So, if you are Tier 0, with fine lockpicks (+1) and the Quality upgrade for gear (+1), you could contend equally with a Tier II quality lock.*
-- {Quarters:} Your lair includes living quarters for the crew.
+- {Quarters}: Your lair includes living quarters for the crew.
 Without this upgrade, each PC sleeps elsewhere, and is vulnerable when they do so.
-- {Secure Lair:}{ }Your lair has locks, alarms, and traps to thwart intruders.
+- {Secure Lair}: Your lair has locks, alarms, and traps to thwart intruders.
 A second upgrade improves the defenses to include arcane measures that work against spirits. *You might roll your crew’s Tier if these measures are ever put to the test, to see how well they thwart an intruder.*
-- {Training: }If you have a Training upgrade, you earn 2 xp (instead of 1) when you train a given xp track during downtime ({Insight}, {Prowess}, {Resolve}, or Playbook xp).
+- {Training}: If you have a Training upgrade, you earn 2 xp (instead of 1) when you train a given xp track during downtime ({Insight}, {Prowess}, {Resolve}, or Playbook xp).
 This upgrade essentially helps you advance more quickly.
-See **Advancement**, page 40.
 *If you have Insight Training, when you train Insight during downtime, you mark 2 xp on the {Insight} track (instead of just 1).
 If you have Playbook Training, you mark 2 xp on your playbook xp track when you train.*
-- {Vault:}{ }Your lair has a secure vault, increasing your storage capacity for {coin} to 8.
+- {Vault}: Your lair has a secure vault, increasing your storage capacity for {coin} to 8.
 A second upgrade increases your capacity to 16.
 A separate part of your vault can be used as a holding cell.
-- {Workshop:} Your lair has a workshop appointed with tools for tinkering and alchemy, as well as a small library of books, documents, and maps.
+- {Workshop}: Your lair has a workshop appointed with tools for tinkering and alchemy, as well as a small library of books, documents, and maps.
 You may accomplish long-term projects with these assets without leaving your lair.

 ### Cohorts